Cat5TV/pinecraft/README.md

 Here is a helpful tool I created to assist: https://category5.tv/tools/minecraft/uuid/

-Then, restart your Pinecraft server with `~/minecraft/reboot`
+Then, restart your Pinecraft server with `systemctl restart pinecraft`

 When your server comes back online, that user will be admin, and can now use the /op command to create other admins.